bubroz/clipscribe/docs/advanced/DEVELOPMENT.md

         pass
 ```

+## Scalability
+Design for thousands of concurrent users

 ## Conclusion

 ClipScribe v2.18.16 represents a major breakthrough in video intelligence with Timeline Intelligence v2.0.
 The system provides revolutionary temporal intelligence with proven quality improvements and performance optimization.
 Developers working on ClipScribe should familiarize themselves with Timeline v2.0 architecture and ensure all new features integrate with the temporal intelligence system.